-Christine E. Long Registrar

-SCHEDULE A

-TO DECISION AN RATE ORDER

-Tariff of Rates and Charges

-OEB FILE NO.: EB-2020-0030

-DATED: December 17, 2020
+Christine E. Long Registrar SCHEDULE A TO DECISION AND RATE ORDER Tariff of Rates and Charges OEB FILE NO.: EB-2020-0030 DATED: December 17, 2020 REVISED: February 18, 2021

-Effective and Implementation Date January 1, 2021 Approved on an Interim Basis

-This schedule supersedes and replaces all previously approved schedules of Rates, Charges and Loss Factors

-FR-2020-0030

 RESIDENTIAL SERVICE CLASSIFICATIONS

 A year-round residential customer classification applies to a customer's main place of abode and may include additional buildings served through the same meter, provided they are not rental income units.
 All of the following criteria must be met: